-The main islands where you can stay and play in the Bahamas include New Providence (where the capital Nassau is located), Paradise Island, The Exumas, Bimini, Grand Bahama, Eleuthera and The Abaco Islands.
+The major islands where you can stay and play in The Bahamas include New Providence (where the capital Nassau is located), Paradise Island, The Exumas, Bimini, Grand Bahama, Eleuthera and The Abaco Islands.

 Sandals Emerald Bay brings unprecedented luxury to the easy-going rhythms of the Bahamian Out Islands.

 New Providence is the ‘most happening’ place in The Bahamas, where you can mix relaxing beach days with a walk around Nassau’s historic city center, enjoying its restaurants, bars and clubs later at night.
 Paradise Island is one of the most touristic areas featuring a water park, perfect for families with kids.
 For a more low-key beach vacation, venture out to The Exumas with its powdery soft white sand beaches and incredible blue waters.
 Surfers will love a laid-back vacation on Eleuthera in the months of October through April.

 Those are only four of the islands you can explore while in The Bahamas, and for the sake of helping you picking the right destination, we’ve summed up the 14 best islands to go to in The Bahamas underneath.

 Picture: Luxury resort Sandals Royal Bahamian on Cable Beach.

 Note: While the island is called New Providence, it is often referred to as Nassau - which is the main city located on this island.
 Generally, both names are used to refer to the same place.

 New Providence in a nutshell: New Providence is the most popular island to travel to in The Bahamas, as it is central to all things Bahamian.
 From restaurants to bars, from shops to casinos, in Nassau everything you need will be at your fingertips, and you can easily access other islands (including the out-islands) if you want to explore.